Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Restore-AzureADDeletedApplication.md

 ## DESCRIPTION
 This cmdlet restores a previously deleted application

+[!NOTE]
-> Note: Restoring the application will not restore the service principal.
+Restoring the application will not restore the service principal.
 Once the application is restored, you will need to create a new service principal for the tenant.

 ## EXAMPLES